OpenTermsArchive/contrib-versions/Evernote/Privacy Policy.md

 *   To administer the Service and improve the features and usability of the Service.
 *   To suggest to you Evernote features, products and services that can enhance your use of the Service.

 Non-personally identifiable information indicating your association with one of our business partners or promotions (if applicable) To determine the amount of revenue share payments to make to partners with whom we might have such arrangements and to provide anonymized aggregate reports.
-Payment information (if you purchase a Premium Service or an item from the Market) To process your payment.
+Payment information (if you purchase a Paid Service or an item from the Market) To process your payment.
 (In most cases, Evernote uses third-party payment processors and therefore has only limited information about your payment transactions)

 Additional information we collect in connection with Evernote Business accounts: